 Bulgaria has the highest mortality rate in the world of 15.433 deaths per 1,000 people.
-According to the World Health Organization, the causes of death in Bulgaria are the same as those in other European countries, including noncommunicable diseases (diseases of the circulatory, digestive, or respiratory systems) and cancers.
-Bulgaria is currently experiencing a population decline, starting at about 9 million in 2000 and expected to hit between 2.8 million and 5 million.
+According to the World Health Organization, the causes of death in Bulgaria are similar to those in other European countries, including non-communicable diseases (diseases of the circulatory, digestive, or respiratory systems) and cancers.
+Bulgaria is currently experiencing a population decline, starting at about 9 million in 2000 and is expected to hit between 2.8 million and 5 million.

 Ukraine has the second-highest mortality rate of 15.192 deaths per 1,000 people.
-Ukraine is considered to be in a demographic crisis because of its high mortality rate coupled with a low birthrate.
-Overall, Ukraine’s health care system is poorly financed and the country has high rates of diseases and disorders that can be otherwise managed and very low vaccination rates.
+Ukraine is considered to be in a demographic crisis because of its high mortality rate and low birthrate.
+Overall, Ukraine's health care system is poorly financed, and the country has high rates of diseases and disorders that can be otherwise managed and very low vaccination rates.
 One factor contributing to the mortality rate is the high death rate of working-age males from preventable causes such as alcohol poisoning and smoking.
-Additionally, Ukraine has one of the fastest-growing HIV/AIDS epidemics in the world and is currently suffering one of the worst measles epidemics as of June 2019.
+Additionally, Ukraine has one of the fastest-growing HIV/AIDS epidemics globally and is currently suffering one of the worst measles epidemics as of June 2019.

-Latvia’s mortality rate is 14.669 per 100,000.
-Latvia also has an underfunded health care system and although life expectancy has improved greatly in Latvia, the country still lags behind the rest of the European Union, driven by greater exposure to risk factors among men, people with low education, and people with low income.
+Latvia's mortality rate is 14.669 per 100,000.
+Latvia also has an underfunded health care system.
+Although life expectancy has significantly improved in Latvia, the country still lags behind the rest of the European Union, driven by greater exposure to risk factors among men, people with low education, and people with low income.
 Those with low education levels in Latvia have a life expectancy that is ten years lower than those with high education.
 Some common risk factors among Latvians are smoking, binge drinking, and obesity.

-With a mortality rate of 12.144 deaths per 1,000 people, Lesotho has the fourth-highest mortality rate in the world.
-According to the CDC, the life expectancy at birth in Lesotho are 56 years for females and 52 years for males.
+With a mortality rate of 12.144 deaths per 1,000 people, Lesotho has the world's fourth-highest mortality rate.
+According to the CDC, the life expectancy at birth in Lesotho is 56 years for females and 52 years for males.
 The infant mortality rate is 59 per 1,000 live births.
 The leading causes of death are HIV/AIDS, tuberculosis, stroke, lower respiratory infections, and ischemic heart disease.

 Lithuania's death rate is 13.737 deaths per 1,000.
 The World Health Organization reports that ischemic heart diseases and stroke are the two leading causes of death in Lithuania, with mortality rates four and two times above the average rates in the European Union respectively.
 Due to high smoking rates, lung cancer is now the third leading cause of death in Lithuania.
 Lithuania also has the lowest life expectancy in the EU of 74.8 years.